daowudfooey/Bazaar/README.md

 ## Discord TTRPG

-Post a screenshot of the redeemed item in the Discord to use — or bargain with — in the Discord TTRPG!
+Post a screenshot of the redeemed item in the District 13 Discord Server to use — or bargain with — in the Shadowlands TTRPG!